 Affordable Data Acquisition Module Enables Greater Flavor Consistency

-CAS DataLoggers recently supplied the temperature profiling solution to a coffee brewer who makes his own product from his home to sell at local shops and through his website’s store.
+CAS DataLoggers supplied the coffee roasting temperature profiling solution to a coffee brewer who makes his own product from his home to sell at local shops and through his website.
 Creating a good cup of coffee from scratch requires a lot of experimentation, so he sources green coffee beans from many different countries to make original blends.
-First the beans are emptied into the roaster, and then raised to temperatures up to 204°C (400°F).
-Afterward the beans go into the grinder.
-After establishing a few unique flavors, the brewer wanted to give his roasting process repeatability to ensure that the beans had the right taste with every new batch.
-Working on a low budget, his business needed a data acquisition product to get an accurate temperature profile of his process, but he couldn’t afford many other DAQ setups he looked at.
+First, the beans are emptied into the roaster and then raised to temperatures up to 204°C (400°F).
+Afterward, the beans go into the grinder.
+After establishing a few unique blends, the brewer wanted to document his coffee roasting profiles to give his roasting process repeatability which ensures that the beans had the right taste with every new batch.
+Working with a limited budget, his business needed a data acquisition product to get an accurate temperature profile of his process, but he couldn’t afford many of the DAQ setups he looked at.

 The module’s bright LEDs show the status of the inputs/outputs, communication, and power supply.
 In case the PC were to malfunction, the module’s watchdog timer can identify PC hardware/program errors, sending a signal to put the PC in safe mode, with the timer adjustable from 1 to 255 seconds.
 This provides a failsafe in case the owner isn’t around to respond in time.

 Designed to communicate with a datalogger, PLC, SCADA or HMI via Modbus RTU protocol, the module supports RS485 communication with a baud rate up to 115200 bps.
 The module was easy to integrate into the user’s network, with his office PC acting as the Modbus master.
-An RS232 to RS485 converter handles configuration between the module and PC, and the address of the module is set up by using the module’s dip switch (allowing up to 127 addresses).
+An RS232 to RS485 converter handles communication between the module and the PC, and the address of the module is set up by using the module’s dip switches (allowing up to 127 addresses).

 All the data is available for real-time viewing and analysis using the standard IO PC Studio Software which produces a temperature curve of the entire process.
 This helps ensure process repeatability, the most important aspect of his product quality.
 The DAQ software reads the Modbus registers which contain the data from the sensors.
-In this way, data is sent to the PC located in his office via serial communication and stored there without any physical connection necessary.
+In this way, data is sent to the PC located in his office via serial communication and stored there.
 The software also enables the brewer to configure the module’s communication settings on the Modbus network, and diagnostic information is also available for troubleshooting.
 The software is inexpensive and easy to use, so his temperature monitoring project was quickly up and running.